Shlomo Sand: The Invention of the Jewish People

-Sand’s best-known book in English is The Invention of the Jewish People, originally published in Hebrew (Resling, 2008) as Matai ve’eich humtsa ha‘am hayehudi? (מתי ואיך הומצא העם היהודי?
+Sand's best-known book in English is The Invention of the Jewish People, originally published in Hebrew (Resling, 2008) as Matai ve'eich humtsa ha'am hayehudi? (מתי ואיך הומצא העם היהודי?
 When and How Was the Jewish People Invented?) and translated into English the following year (Verso, 2009).
 It has generated a heated controversy.

 Sand reconstructs how the myths of Jewish nationalism were forged by certain 19th-century historians, starting with Heinrich Graetz, who took the Hebrew Bible as a reliable historical source.
 Sand was criticized, mainly by Zionist historians, for presenting allegedly "dubious theories" regarding Jewish identity as historical facts.
-He argues that several ancient peoples were forcibly converted to Judaism by force, starting with the Idumeans, while numerous individuals voluntarily embraced Judaism throughout the Roman Empire and neighboring polities.
-Sand also spouses the hypothesis that Ashkenazi Jews are descended from Khazars who converted in the early Middle Ages, which is vehemently denied by other Israeli scholars.
-Like early Zionists such as Israel Belkind, Sand dismisses the misconception of a massive exile of Judeans in the first century after Christ and argues that Palestinians are mostly descended from the Judean population of that time.
+He argues that several ancient peoples were forcibly converted to Judaism, starting with the Idumeans, while numerous individuals voluntarily embraced Judaism throughout the Roman Empire and neighboring polities.
+Sand also espouses the hypothesis that Ashkenazi Jews are descended from Khazars who converted in the early Middle Ages, which is vehemently denied by other Israeli scholars.
+Like early Zionists such as Israel Belkind, Sand dismisses the misconception of a massive exile of Judeans in the first century CE and argues that Palestinians are mostly descended from the Judean population of that time.
 All these arguments challenge the ideological foundations of the State of Israel.

 The book was in the best-seller list in Israel for nineteen weeks.
 It was reprinted three times when published in French (Comment le peuple juif fut inventé, Fayard, Paris, 2008).
 In France, it received the "Prix Aujourd'hui", a journalists' award given to a non-fiction political or historical work.
 An English translation of the book was published by Verso Books in October 2009.
 The book has also been translated into German, Italian, Spanish, Portuguese, Arabic, Russian, and Slovene and as of late 2009 further translations were underway.
 As of 2009, The Invention of the Jewish People has been translated into more languages than any other Israeli history book.